AIQiQiaN/EGSMnet/README.md

-# MPA-Det
+# EGSMnet

 # Introduce

-This is the official code for the paper MPA-Det: Multi-path Aggregation-Based Object Detection Network.
+This is the official code for the paper EGSMnet.

-This project is built based on mmdetection 3.1 and mmcv 2.0.1.

 # Environment